Adaptive Bayesian density estimation in sup-norm: Introduction

-In density estimation, however, it is less obvious how to reduce the problem to white-noise regression, although it is known those models are equivalent (in the Le Cam sense) under certain assumptions.
+In density estimation, it is not obvious to proceed as \citet{yoo2017adaptive} and reduce the problem to white-noise regression, although it is known those models are equivalent (in the Le Cam sense) under certain assumptions.
 Here, instead, we propose a different approach.
-We consider random wavelet series priors on the unnormalized log-density, with independent coefficients.
-Our first result (\cref{sec:gener-contr-result}) is a general contraction result in $L^{\infty}$-loss for this class of priors, which we apply to the \textit{spike-and-slab} prior in \cref{sec:examples}.
-Although our main result is quite generic, it seems hard to find examples that can accommodate independence of the coefficients and adaptivity beyond the spike-and-slab prior.
-This is discussed more thoroughly, with other implications of our results, in \cref{sec:discussion}.
+We obtain in \cref{sec:general-approach} a general contraction result for log-density priors with independent wavelet coefficients.
+This result is the building block of our main \cref{thm:3} about the \textit{spike-and-slab} log-density prior.
+The posterior \textit{spike-and-slab} is known to be the Bayesian analogue of \textit{hard thresholding} \citep{haerdle-2000-wavel}, as already noticed by \citet{hoffmann2015adaptive,yoo2017adaptive}.
+As such, it constitutes the prototypical example of model for which we expect adaptive and optimal $\LP{\infty}$ contraction.
+Unlike \citet{hoffmann2015adaptive,yoo2017adaptive}, however, the present paper does not exploit the thresholding property of the spike-and-slab posterior to establish the posterior support of the wavelet coefficients, but uses a more classical approach.